ClimateCompatibleGrowth/GeoH2/README.md

 ## Clone the repository
 First, clone the GEOH2 repository using `git`.

-`/some/other/path % cd /some/path/without/spaces
+`/some/other/path % cd /some/path/without/spaces`
-`/some/path/without/spaces % git clone https://github.com/leandermue/GEOH2.git
+`/some/path/without/spaces % git clone https://github.com/leandermue/GEOH2.git`

 ## Install Python dependencies
 The python package requirements are in the `environment.yaml` file.
-You can install these requirements in a new environment using `conda` package and environment manager:
+You can install these requirements in a new environment using `conda` package and environment manager (available for installation [here](https://docs.conda.io/en/latest/miniconda.html)):

 ` .../GEOH2 % conda env create -f envs/environment.yaml`

 Then activate this new environment using

 `.../GEOH2 % conda activate geoh2`

-Note: `gurobipy` package is only available from PyPI through pip, so create the GEOH2 environment and then run `.../GEOH2 pip install gurobipy`

 # Analysis of desired region
 To analyse a different area of interest, the input hexagon file needs to be changed, but needs to follow the logic of the one provided.
 An explanation how a H3-Hexagon file can be created can be found in the following repo: